ameerwasi001/BA-Test/README.md

 `sleep => 10`
 The above as you might have guessed asks system to wait for 10 seconds before doing anything else.

+## Comments
+`# Hey, this part finds search results`
+Some times you might want to write some arbitrary text for someone reading your code and to do so you can do what's done above and start you line by `#` symbol.

 ## Indexed elements
 If we ask for an element where multiple search results are found this stores them in a list by index starting from 0 so that you can call it with index whenever required.
 What follows is an example for you to find search results through xpath and store all of them in a list.
 ```